-When we say upset stomach, most of the time it is about diarrhea or constipation.
-Such problems can make you feel rotten for an entire day and mess up with your daily schedule.
+Most of the time, upset stomach is about diarrhea or constipation.
+Such problems make you feel rotten for an entire day and mess up your daily schedule.
 So here's what you can do to deal with such problems.
 Get a glass of distilled warm water, squeeze half a lemon in it and 1 teaspoon of honey.
 Stir and drink the juice on an empty stomach.
 See, no sweat!

 Given the property of lemon to flush out toxins and harmful substances form the body, it improves liver function.
 Lemon also helps in the production of bile which is needed to break down lipids and fats.
 So people whose diet mainly comprises animal fats, can benefit greatly from lemon juice.

 Lemon juice is used for infections like cold, flu and even swine flu.
 The powerful antioxidant property of lemon strengthens the immune system and this reduces time and length of such infections.